 swizzin hasn't used the space, don't worry.
 By default, when using the ext4 partition format, the disk reserves 5% of the space in the partition for the potential scenario whereby the disk runs out of space.
 If this happens, and your whole server is formatted under a root partition scheme (i.e. no separate /home directory), your server will still have some space reserved to perform essential tasks such as (but not limited to): system updates, logging and various other things, such as bash auto(tab)-completion (crazy, right?).

-Since the reservation is percentage based, the larger your partition, the higher the reserved space.
+Since the reservation is percentage based, the larger your partition, the greater the reserved space.